Impact of temporary lockdown on disease extinction in assortative networks: NUMERICAL METHODOLOGY

 Once $R_0$ is computed, each node’s infection and recovery rates are computed based on its neighbors.
 Here, each node \( j \) can be in one of two states, \( j_S \) (susceptible) or \( j_I \) (infected), with transitions between the two simulated using the Gillespie algorithm~\cite{GILLESPIE1976_second_paper,Gillespie_1977}.
 The transitions, $j_S\to j_I$ and $j_I\to j_S$ occur at exponentially distributed waiting times.
 Due to the stochastic nature of these processes, the EP may significantly vary across different runs even for the same network realization.

 To estimate the EP, we ran a total of \( n_t \) simulations, with multiple iterations performed across different network realizations.
 In each simulation, the infection rate was set to \( \beta_0(1 - \xi) \) during the interval \( t_0 \leq t \leq t_0 + T \), and to \( \beta_0 \) otherwise.
-The onset time \( t_0 \) was chosen to be several times the system’s relaxation time to make sure the system entered the long-lived metastable state prior to the initiation of the lockdown.
+The onset time \( t_0 \) was chosen to be several times the system’s relaxation time $t_r$ to make sure the system entered the long-lived metastable state prior to the initiation of the lockdown.
 The duration \( T \) was selected such that \( t_0 + T \) remained well below the MTE.
-Each simulation was propagated until either extinction occurred or a final cutoff time \( t_f \gg t_0 + T \) was reached.
+Each simulation was propagated until either extinction occurred or a final cutoff time \( t_f\) was reached, such that \(t_f-t_0 \gg T \).
 We recorded the number of simulations that resulted in extinction, \( n_e \), and those that did not, \( n_s \), with \( n_t = n_e + n_s \).
-The EP was then computed as \( \mathcal{P}_a = n_e / n_t \), where we henceforth denote the post-lockdown EP by $\mathcal{P}$.
-That is, $\mathcal{P}$ effectively measures the probability of extinction in the immediate aftermath of the lockdown.
+The probability of extinction in the immediate aftermath of the lockdown, \( \mathcal{P}_a\), which we henceforth denote as \( \mathcal{P}\), is then computed as \( \mathcal{P} = n_e / n_t \).
+While $\mathcal{P}$ depends on the lockdown parameters $\xi$ and $T$, it is insensitive to the specific choices of $t_0$ (as long as $t_r\!\ll\! t_0\!\ll\! \tau$) and $t_f$ (as long as $t_f\ll \tau$), see Appendix B. Finally, we ran a sufficient number of realizations per each parameter set such that the error in $\mathcal{P}$ was $< 10\%$.